 Coughing or wheezingHoarsenessArching back while feedingIrritability or restlessness while feeding

-There are three goals for treatment.
+There are 3 goals for treatment.
 The first is to prevent injury to the esophagus.
-The second is to make sure the child is eating enough.
+The second is to make sure your child is eating enough.
 The third goal is to keep the backed up food and acid from getting into the lungs.
 This will require a team approach.
 Your child may work with the pediatrician, specialized doctors, and a variety of therapists.

 It is important that your child is able to get the food needed for good health.
 GERD can make it difficult for your child to eat.
 Your doctor may recommend a

-.
-This is a tube that is inserted through your child's nose to your child’s stomach.
+feeding tube.
+This is a tube that is inserted through your child's nose and into the stomach.
 It will deliver the nutrients your child needs.
 The feeding tube will also decrease the risk of choking and ease the stress of feeding.

 Most GERD in children can be relieved with lifestyle changes.
 Medication may be given if your child's GERD doesn't improve.
-The medication can help to decrease acid in the stomach and help the esophagus heal.
-Medication options may include: Histamine-2 receptor drugs—to decrease acid production and promote healingProton pump inhibitors—also decreases acid production and promote healing
+Medications can help to decrease acid in the stomach and help the esophagus heal.
+Medication options may include: H-2 blockersProton pump inhibitors

 Many of these are over-the-counter medications that are available in liquid or powder form.